Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • Chrome DevTools also offers advanced features like live editing,pseudo-class support, and bus completion, making it a favored choice for web inventors and testers for CSS selection and debugging tasks.

-62. How can users ameliorate their chops in developing robotization scripts?
+62. What steps can users take to enhance their skills in developing automation scripts?

 Ans: